-Power MOSFET 75 Amps, 25 Volts, Logic Level N-Channel TO-220
+Power MOSFET 42 Amps, 30 Volts N-Channel TO-220

 This Power MOSFET is designed to withstand high energy in the avalanche and commutation modes.
 The energy efficient design also offers a drain-to-source diode with a fast recovery time.
-Designed for low-voltage, high-speed switching applications in power supplies, converters and PWM motor controls, and inductive loads.
-The avalanche energy capability is specified to eliminate the guesswork in designs where inductive loads are switched, and to offer additional safety margin against unexpected voltage transients.
+Designed for low voltage, high speed switching applications in power supplies, converters and PWM motor controls, these devices are particularly well suited for bridge circuits where diode speed and commutating safe operating area are critical and offer additional safety margin against unexpected voltage transients.